Towards Trustworthy Wi-Fi CSI-based Sensing: Systematic Evaluation of Adversarial Robustness: Introduction

 \subsection{Key Research Issues}

-Machine Learning (ML) has become central to CSI-based sensing, mapping temporal and spectral channel variations to human-centric tasks.
-Yet, these models are inherently vulnerable to small, carefully crafted input modifications -- adversarial perturbations -- that exploit the fragility of their learned decision boundaries.
-In CSI settings, this challenge is further compounded by time-domain operation and strict physical-layer constraints, which make both constructing and defending against such perturbations fundamentally different from well-studied computer vision cases \cite{goodfellow_explaining_2015}.
+Machine Learning (ML) is central to mapping their temporal and spectral channel variations to human-centric tasks.
+Yet, these models are inherently vulnerable to adversarial perturbations.
+While extensively studied in computer vision (CV) \cite{goodfellow_explaining_2015}, PHY attacks are fundamentally different: wireless perturbations must survive a physical medium governed by multipath fading, spectral masking, and phase continuity.
+These channel dynamics make unconstrained digital noise---common in CV research---highly unrealistic in a wireless context.
+Though existing work has explored attacks at the PHY and network layers (Figure \ref{fig:threat-taxonomy}), the ultimate goal remains the exploitation of fragile ML decision boundaries.

-Existing work has explored threats at the physical and network layers, but the underlying goal of integrity attacks is consistent: to drive the ML model toward incorrect decisions by manipulating its inputs.
-Thus, regardless of where an attack is launched, the central vulnerability resides within the models.
-As a result, effective defense must begin with a systematic understanding of how CSI-based classifiers behave under diverse adversarial conditions.

-Despite the growing number of CSI datasets and architectures, there is a lack of a systematic evaluation of model robustness.
-Prior works such as WiAdv \cite{zhou_wiadv_2022}, WiIntruder \cite{cao_security_2024}, and SecureSense \cite{yang_securesense_2024} have demonstrated that adversarial perturbations can degrade HAR performance, yet they differ widely in experimental setup, model scale, and attack assumptions.
-Moreover, few studies incorporate \emph{physically meaningful constraints}, such as channel correlation, Doppler coherence, which determine whether perturbations are realizable in real wireless environments.
-These limitations motivate a unified robustness evaluation framework for CSI-based sensing.
+Despite the growing number of CSI datasets, a systematic evaluation of model robustness is still lacking.
+Prior works such as WiAdv \cite{zhou_wiadv_2022}, WiIntruder \cite{cao_security_2024}, and SecureSense \cite{yang_securesense_2024} demonstrate that perturbations can degrade HAR performance, but they vary significantly in experimental setup, model scale, and attack assumptions.
+Moreover, few studies incorporate physics-inspired constraints, such as channel correlation and Doppler coherence, which influences whether a perturbation is actually realizable.
+This motivates the need for a \textbf{unified robustness evaluation framework} that adapts general ML adversarial techniques to the unique physical, mathematical and Radio Frequency (RF) signal-processing requirements of CSI-based sensing.